 This was Eriberta and Chavez’s daily reality.
 Before we arrived I knew we were helping to improve a family’s quality of life but I didn’t realize, until I got there, how truly life-changing something as simple as a floor was going to be for them.
 These are the volunteer projects that are the most rewarding for me.
 When I can see the direct social and economic impact I could have on someone else’s life – even after I’m gone.

 Eriberta could not stop smiling from ear to ear.
 The Sunday following our impact activity would be Mother’s Day in the Dominican Republic.
-She told us she could not wait to celebrate with her grandkids – she can let them play on the floor a little while longer now.
+She told us she could not wait to celebrate with her grandkids and let them play on the floor a little while longer now.
+I can’t explain how it feels to be able to give this gift to her for Mother’s Day.

 Before saying our goodbyes I remember thinking, will she remember me?